lauvergn/Basis_OOP/ReadMe.md

   - Others are in prevision (**Fourier** ...)

-Right now, the library is doing only the reading and the writing.
+Right now, the library can do:
+- the reading, the writing
+- the setting of some primitive basis set (**BoxAB**)

-date: 23/08/2024
+date: 31/08/2024

   Copyright 2024 David Lauvergnat [1]